4mbr0s3-2/Schmovin/README.md

-# Schmovin' (Groovin' Mod Framework Internal Module)
+# Schmovin' (Groovin' Mod Framework Modchart Engine)
 This repository is meant to be a Git submodule for Groovin' Mod Framework, but it can also be used in other engines!
 (Just make sure to credit.)

 ### Credits